 Why Belong to APA?

 - Expand your network.
 Engage with more than 40,000 people from every state and 90 countries who share your dedication to creating communities that thrive and prosper.
 Discuss experiences and solve challenges with peers.

 - Connect with specialists.
 Members may join one or more of APA's 24 divisions — communities of professionals who share your interests — at a discounted rate.
 Divisions offer online education and forums, publications, and specialized sessions at the annual National Planning Conference, as well as contribute to national policy work.

 - Keep up with planning.
 All members receive Planning magazine, access to current and archived publications of APA's Planning Advisory Service, APA's Research KnowledgeBase and Interact — your best sources for news on contemporary planning practices.

 - Save on other publications.
-Members enjoy discounts on resources through the APA Store and a lower subscription rate to the Journal of the American Planning Association — the planning profession's journal of record since 1935.
+Members enjoy discounts on resources and a lower subscription rate to the Journal of the American Planning Association — the planning profession's journal of record since 1935.

 - Help your community.
 APA member dues support programs that foster good planning in local communities.